 - Pain due to a wound or sickness

-Another thing to bear in mind is to judge how bad the problem is.
-For example, territorial dogs can be tough to deal with in some cases, and sometimes insecure dogs have the worst biting issues.
+Another thing to remember is to judge how bad the problem is.
+For example, in some cases, territorial dogs can be tough to deal with, and sometimes insecure dogs have the worst biting issues.

 74. Being Consistent with the Schedule is Important

-Having a regular, daily schedule for mealtimes and consistently enforcing it is a fundamental step in dealing with food aggression.
+Having a regular, daily mealtime schedule and consistently enforcing it is a fundamental step in dealing with food aggression.

 As mentioned in our previous article on dog training tips regarding food aggression in dogs: